Harshik97/Scene-Classification/README.md

 # Scene Classification

 This repositiory contains the code for developing a scene recognition pipeline.
 The pipeline is based on the Bag-of-words (BoW) model.
 Visual words are developed using the features extracted from training images.
 These words are then clustered to form a dictionary.
-Now, given a test image, one can extract its features to compute a visual word which can then be compared to all visual words present in the training dictionary.In this code, the comparison is done using histogram intersection similarity.
-The pair of test visual word and training visual word having the highest histogram instersection similarity forms the matched pair.
+Now, given a test image, one can extract its features to compute a visual word which can then be compared to all visual words present in the training dictionary.
+In this code, the comparison is done using histogram intersection similarity.
+The pair of test visual word and training visual word having the highest histogram instersection similarity is adjudged the matched pair.